 Not only are such contests largely unknown to voters, but transit offices have the added handicap of being used by only about 10 percent of the otherwise car-bound public.
 Holding up signs near BART stations, for instance, will only reach a small portion of the electorate.

 Franklin spent $125,000, more than half of it from his own pocket, to pay for direct mailers, recorded robo-calls to registered voters and slate mailers to get his message out.
-Even then, he had help from another hard-working challenger siphoning away votes from the incumbent.

 But how does one explain James Muhammad, Oaklands button man who neither campaigned nor made up any buttons for himself and still got 37,000 votes in his last attempt to win a seat on the governing body of AC Transit.

 Now hes trying still with no more than $300 for a flier and no door-knocking to unseat incumbent at-large AC Transit board member Rebecca Reb Kaplan.